hb020/SCAN2000_breakout/README.md

 # TODO

 * Integrate the mezzanine board in the SCAN2000 board.
 But then I should also replace the ESD diodes by a real overvoltage protection.
 The used diodes are effective against some types of ESD, but get damaged easily with DC currents.
 And hand soldering them isn't easy.
-* Find a black 26 pin flat cable header, the white ones I got now hurts the eyes.
+* Find a black 26 pin flat cable header, the white one I got now hurts the eyes.
 * Use nicer connectors than the MSTB 5.08 connectors.
 The OUT/SENSE cables that I used to connect to the DMM are shielded, making them just a bit stiff, so I had to use MSTB 2,5/ 2-STZ-5,08 connectors that have strain relief.
 It would be better to move to a regular 4 or 5 pin connector.
 * Make a 3D printed case for the rearconn connector.
 I just applied plastic coating to the PCB, not ideal.